Need help now?

 B-eat support young people who want information and help around eating disorders

-The Site offers information and advice for young people on everything from health and mental health to debt and housing.
+The Mix offers information and advice for young people on everything from health and mental health to debt and housing.

 FRANK provides confidential information and advice for young people concerned about their own or someone else’s drug or solvent misuse, or call 0800 77 66 00 (24 hour service, free if call from a landline and won’t show up on the phone bill).